On the Reliability of Information Retrieval From MDS Coded Data in DNA Storage: Introduction

 \section{Introduction}

 The exponential growth of digital data has highlighted the limitations of conventional storage technologies in terms of scalability, energy efficiency, and longevity~\cite{rydning2022worldwide}.
 DNA-based data storage has emerged as a promising alternative due to its exceptional stability and ultra-high storage density~\cite{church2012next,grass2015robust,ceze2019molecular}.
 However, realizing efficient DNA storage systems requires addressing a variety of challenges, with reliability being a key concern~\cite{yazdi2015dna, shomorony2022information}.
-In this paradigm, digital data is encoded into short DNA strands, which are written through synthesis, stored in molecular form (oligonucleotides), and read via sequencing.
-Reliability challenges arise from biochemical imperfections in this process, introducing single-base errors (i.e., deletions, insertions, and substitutions of nucleotides) that result in noisy reads of the stored strands.
-Furthermore, biases introduced within the storage pipeline (e.g., PCR amplification bias) can lead to the complete loss of individual strands.
+In this paradigm, digital data is encoded into short DNA sequences, which are written through synthesis as physical DNA strands, stored in molecular form (oligonucleotides), and read via sequencing.
+Reliability challenges arise from biochemical imperfections in this process, introducing single-base errors (i.e., deletions, insertions, and substitutions of nucleotides) that result in noisy reads of the underlying encoded sequences.
+Furthermore, biases introduced within the storage pipeline (e.g., PCR amplification bias) can lead to sequence dropouts, i.e., the loss of certain encoded sequences.